-- Government Rules, Policies, Budgets pertaining to the country
+- Government Rules, Policies, and Budgets pertaining to the country.

-The second most layer in the model constitutes the sector competitiveness.
+The second layer in the model constitutes sector competitiveness.
 It helps in analyzing the attractiveness of the sector to operate.
 It includes:

 In the last tier of this model, the companies analyze their competitors.
 It is the analysis of the company’s abilities to beat the competition.
 The parameters include: